 Sarah Chlebana, who starred for the Sacramento State volleyball

-team from 1997-00, recently completed her fifth season as an
+team from 1997-00, will enter her seventh season as an assistant

-assistant coach in 2012.
+coach in 2014.
 She serves as the team’s recruiting

 coordinator and assists in all areas of on-floor coaching, scouting

-and team training.
-She was also the director of operations for the
+serves as the director of operations for the program’s sand

 In 2010, the Hornets played without projected starters at setter and middle hitter all season.
 In addition, the roster averaged just 19 years of age and the team started four underclassmen in nearly every match.
 Despite the injuries, youth and relative inexperience, Sacramento State placed three players on the all-conference team, won 15 matches, and completed the season with a 10-3 record at home.